Control the Day or the Day will control you

 Step 3: Explore your sensations (fingers twitching, butterflies in your stomach) when you are about to be distracted.

-Eyal & Li offer Bricker’s technique as an example of a skilful response to dealing with internal, distracting sensations: imagine you are seated beside a gentle flowing stream.
+Bricker’s technique for skilfully responding and dealing with internal, distracting sensations: imagine you are seated beside a gentle flowing stream.
 Image leaves flowing slowly down the stream.
 Place each of your feelings/thoughts on the leaves.
 Just sit and watch the leaves swirl away down the stream.
 This will allow you to control these sensations (internal triggers).

 Step 4: Beware of liminal moments (transitional moments in your day) These are the moments when you are venerable to distraction.